ernst-schwaiger/CyberSecurity/AndroidSecurity/Protocol.md

 }
 ```

-The `OkHttp` is written in Kotlin, and publicly available on `https://github.com/square/okhttp`.
+The `OkHttp` library is written in Kotlin, and publicly available on `https://github.com/square/okhttp`.
 Any further code inspection on
-that library in that particular version will be done using the actual source code instead of the decompiled Java.
+that library in that particular version was done using the actual source code instead of the decompiled Java code.

-Since clients of the `OkHttp` library have to access an instance of `OkHttpClient`, the clients in the OE1 app can be found via
+Clients of the `OkHttp` library have to access an instance of `OkHttpClient`, the clients in the OE1 app can therefore be found via
 ```bash
 find sources -name "*.java" | xargs grep -il "OkHttpClient" | grep -v "okhttp3" sources/at/orf/android/orfaudioplayer/api/Cluboe3Kt.java